thixotropist/ghidra_import_tests/content/en/docs/exemplars/dpdk.md

 * When compiled with RISCV-64 vector and bit manipulation extension support you get a good mix of autovectorization instructions.
 * There are a number of unsupported thread-local relocations requested
 * ELF replication failures are reported for `R_RISCV_COPY`, claiming "Runtime copy is not supported".
-    * this relocation code apparently asks for a symbol to be copied from a sharable object into an executable.
+    * this relocation code apparently asks for a symbol to be copied from a shareable object into an executable.